natural sleeping aids tablets next to herbal plants

 Valerian root extracts are used to reduce anxiety and promote relaxation.
 It may work best for insomnia when combined with other natural sleeping aids such as Hops extract.

-Evidence it helps: clinical studies (7)
+Evidence it helps: limited

 Availability: capsule, tea, tincture